Last Updated on March 30, 2021

 The truth is, there isn’t really enough evidence to suggest that one personality type has a higher likelihood of alcoholism than another.
 Not only do both have their own unique risks, many people fall on a spectrum between the two extremes.

-In fact, experts warn against placing too much stock in the idea of the “addictive personality” in general.
+In fact, experts warn8 against placing too much stock in the idea of the “addictive personality” in general.
 Traits like introversion and extroversion likely represent only a small fraction of the risk for developing alcohol use disorder.
 And many other personality traits are hard to separate from other influencing factors.

 Still, it’s worthwhile to know how your personality might influence your drinking behavior.
 If you’re extroverted, be aware of how much you drink socially, and try to avoid binging.
 And if you’re introverted, be conscious of why you are drinking.
 Look for other healthy coping mechanisms if it seems to be a risk.